WooodHead/NestJS-terraform-fargate/README.md

-Forked from NextJS starter repository.
+Forked from terraform-fargate-example & NestJS starter

 ## Build
 - create the ECR in AWS manually